el3um4s/strani-anelli-blog/_posts/2021/2021-12-12-an-update-for-my-patreons-november-2021/2021-12-12-an-update-for-my-patreons-november-2021.md

 - blog: [How to create and publish Svelte components](https://blog.stranianelli.com/how-to-create-svelte-componentes-english/)
 - medium: [How to create and publish Svelte components](https://el3um4s.medium.com/how-to-create-and-publish-svelte-components-e770f1e94435)

-On the blog and on Medium there are others articles on this topic.
+On the blog and on Medium there are other articles on this topic.

 ### How to document the code